UofT-DSI/sql/README.md

 Day 2: JOINs, Aggregation Functions, CASE WHEN

-Day 3: Temporary Tables, CTEs, OVER, RANK, NTILE
+Day 3: Temporary Tables, CTEs, OVER, PARTITION BY, RANK, NTILE, Datetime Functions

-Day 4: UNION, INSERT, Datetime Functions
+Day 4: String Manipulation, ROLLUP, UNION, INSERT, UPDATE, DELETE, CROSS & Self Joins

-Day 5: Normal Forms, CSVs, JSON, SQL in the wild, SQL in R & python
+Day 5: Normal Forms, CSVs, JSON, Views

-Day 6: Broader Data Landscape, Ethics
+Day 6: Broader Data Landscape, Ethics, Professional Practice, SQL in the wild, SQL in R & python

 ## Folder Structure
 Below are the folders contained in this repo with a description of what they contain and information on how to use them.